cisagov/manage.get.gov/docs/runbook/continuous_delivery.md

 ## Rotating Cloud.gov Secrets

+Make sure that you have cf v7 and not cf v8 as it will not work with this script.

 Secrets are set and rotated using the [cloud.gov secret rotation script](./scripts/rotate_cloud_secrets.sh).

 Prerequistes for running the script are installations of `jq`, `gh`, and the `cf` CLI tool.